wjladams/fca25/grade8.md

 * Thursday we covered section 2.2
 * Friday we worked through section 2.3

+## Week 6 — Sep 23 - Sep 26
+Bill was out with a family issue this week.
+Substitute teachers covered some new material and reviewed.
+Overall concepts this week:
+* Reviewing chapter 2
+* Elimination to solve equations, section 2.4

+Daily information:
+* Tuesday: had some fun with the date game and word patterns.
+* Thursday: reviewed work up to section 2.3
+* Friday: covered section 2.4, solving via elmmination method

+## Week 7 — Sep 30 - Oct 3
+Overall concepts this week:
+* Reviewing elimination in section 2.4
+* Covered section 2.5
+* Preparing for first test on Tuesday October 7th

+Daily information:
+* Tuesday: we covered 2.5, applications of
+* Thursday: review chapter 1
+* Friday: review chapter 2

 # Homework assignments
 ## Week 1 — Aug 19 - Aug 22